Soundwave2142/ja3-final-stand/README.md

 ## IDEAS

+- Give loadouts to sector inventory on game start (depending on mers and their types).
 - Give a little bit of supplies on turn end (Only for Militia?).
-- Add rest of Factions as Playable (Legion, Adonis, Army, Super Soldiers).
+- Add rest of Enemy Factions as Playable (Legion, Adonis, Army, Super Soldiers).
+- Add support for mercs that are not part of the starting choices.
+- Add Boss Enemies for each factions.
 - New Faction PMC (Foreign Mercenaries?).
 - Sector Operations improving the Map (Reinforcements, Machine Guns).
 - Rework Start and Ending (Cutscenes?
 Better Credits?)
+- Add voice responses to start/surviving waves (different announcer for each faction?)
+- Each Player Faction has a slightly different UI (only color/some icons?)

 ## TO IMPLEMENT: